wholder/LaserCut/README.md

   - Click on first control point placed to complete and close curve.
   - Click and drag on an already placed control point to move it.
   - Click and drag on the origin to move the entire spline shape
-## New Additions
-  - **7/6/2018** - Added a Material Settings selection menu for Zing Laser.
-Material settings are stored as text file in the resource fork of the Jar file.
-Currently only two materials, _1/8" Baltic Birch Plywood_ and _1/8" Cast Acrylic Plastic_ are supported.
-More work needed to add a decent library of materials settings.
-  - **7/7/2018** - Added new "Units" menu to select either `inches`, or `millimeters` as the default units for offset and size measurements.
-Note: can switch back and forth, as needed, and can override setting by adding "`in`" or "`mm`" as a suffix to an input value.
-Caution: still not completely tested.
-  - **7/7/2018** - Enabled `java.awt.desktop`-related features, recompiled for Java 9 and updated to PDFBox 2.0.11.
 ## Credits
 LaserCut uses the following Java code to perform some of its functions:
 - [LibLaserCut](https://github.com/t-oster/LibLaserCut) (used to control the Zing Laser)